ZenyoSelf/thc-enshift/readme.md

 Now for the DB init, i decided to put the InitTables inside, to have a way to easily create or update tables and data in the future.
-This reduces maintanability drasticly.
+This reduces maintainability drastically.